Lipinski-B/RNAseq/README.md

 ### Biologicals results

-Also, you will find a last HTML report that I have been able to produce from my computer in the result folder, to give answers to the exercice 1 and 2, and also to this specific task : Compare Single-end and Paired-end based on the number of Differentially expressed transcripts.
+Also, you will find a last HTML report that I have been able to produce from my computer in the result folder, to give answers to this specific task : Compare Single-end and Paired-end based on the number of Differentially expressed transcripts.

 This is the main HTML you should read at first : result/comparison_SE_PE.html